Yellowcard: 2006–2008: Paper Walls

-The whole interview was released on July 17, the release date of the album.

 Yellowcard announced on May 15 via Myspace that the first single from Paper Walls would be "Light Up the Sky".
 This song was released to iTunes and radio on June 5.
 Soon after its release, Paper Walls became the second most popular album on iTunes and the most popular album in the alternative section.
 On July 9, Yellowcard released Paper Walls on the group's Myspace music player to give fans a taste of what was to come on the new album.
 Paper Walls was released in the U.S. on July 17 (July 16 on iTunes) in an additional CD/DVD format, as Lights and Sounds was the previous year.
 The DVD contains exclusive behind-the-scenes footage of the band, an extensive photo gallery and two additional live bonus tracks.
 In June 2007, Yellowcard was voted to do AOL Sessions Under Cover.
 It was released on July 20 and featured two songs from Paper Walls.
 The album debuted at No. 13 on the U.S. Billboard 200, selling about 40,000 copies in its first week.

 Yellowcard promoted Paper Walls nonstop after its release and started touring to support the album.
 The group supported Blue October during the band's United States 2007 fall tour and also supported Linkin Park in Japan in November/December 2007.
-While touring for Paper Walls, Peter Mosely announced in a Myspace blog message that he would be leaving Yellowcard to pursue other endeavors, moving back to Jacksonville and rejoining his old band.
+While touring, Peter Mosely announced in a Myspace blog message that he would be leaving Yellowcard to pursue other endeavors, moving back to Jacksonville and rejoining his old band.
 Josh Portman from the bands Near Miss and Staring Back took over on bass until the reformation of Yellowcard in 2010, upon which Sean O'Donnell of Reeve Oliver became the bass player.

 On January 7, Yellowcard went to the Middle East to do a USO tour.
-The group went to Kuwait as originally planned, but could not get into Iraq because of the President arriving and canceling all flights there.
+The group went to Kuwait as originally planned but could not get into Iraq because of President Bush arriving and canceling all flights there.
 The band released a live album on January 22, 2008, titled iTunes Live from Las Vegas at the Palms.
-It was recorded during their Blue October Tour in October 2007.
-The band canceled several European shows in January due to drummer Longineu Parsons taking a couple months off.
-He spent the time in Jacksonville, Florida, with his grandmother, who raised him and whose health was failing.
+It was recorded during their tour with Blue October in 2007.
+The band canceled several European shows in January due to drummer Longineu Parsons taking a couple months off to spend time with his grandmother, who raised him and whose health was failing.
 The band was originally scheduled to headline a spring tour with All Time Low, but All Time Low dropped out to take part in the Alternative Press spring tour.
 They were then replaced by MxPx, who canceled a few weeks later.
 Yellowcard then went on an acoustic tour with The Spill Canvas, Secondhand Serenade, PlayRadioPlay!, and Treaty of Paris.